AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

     * Manage Identity Namespaces
     * View Sandboxes

-* To access Customer Journey Analytics or make a connection, you will also need to be added to a CJA Product Profile in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
+* To access Customer Journey Analytics or make a connection, you will also need to be added to a Customer Journey Analytics Product Profile in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
 (More detail to follow).

-## Adobe Experience Platform and CJA
+## Adobe Experience Platform and Customer Journey Analytics

 Adobe Experience Platform lets you centralize and standardize customer data and content from any system and apply data science and machine learning to improve the design and delivery of personalized experiences.
 Customer data in the platform is stored as datasets,which consist of a schema and batches of data.
 For more detail on the platform, see [Adobe Experience Platform Architecture Overview](https://www.adobe.io/apis/experienceplatform/home/overview.html).

-From Data Ingestion to direct SQL access, several components of the Experience Platform are central to CJA and act in conjunction with it:
+From Data Ingestion to direct SQL access, several components of the Experience Platform are central to Customer Journey Analytics and act in conjunction with it:

 * Dataset: A platform dataset consists of a schema and rows of data that represent your customer data in the platform.
 For example, an email dataset schema might consist of a customer ID, email reason, validation timestamp, email opened, email sent, email delivered, validation data source, validation tracking code, etc. You can include the Adobe Analytics dataset and other Adobe solution datasets as part of your platform datasets. <!--how do they get the Adobe datasets into the platform?>